SatvikVejendla/Neural-Network-Module/README.md

 # Neural-Network-Module

 A simple easy to use Node JS, HTML JS, and Java module which lets you create your own neural network and train it.
-This was coded from scratch and has no external module dependencies.
+This was coded from scratch and uses my [numpy-matrix-js](https://github.com/SatvikVejendla/numpy-matrix-js) module for the Matrix math.

 - [About](#about)
 - [Installation](#set-up)